Disc Golf History

 Pre-Modern Frisbee Golf History.

-Two early coordinators of Frisbee golf as recreation are George Sappenfield and Kevin Donnelly, who, through similar backgrounds and the help of Wham-O, were able to spread Frisbee golf in their California cities.
-Donnelly began playing a form of Frisbee golf in 1959 called Street Frisbee Golf.
-In 1961, while a recreation leader and then recreation supervisor for the City of Newport Beach, California, he formulated and then began organizing Frisbee golf for children at nine of the city’s playgrounds he supervised.
-This culminated in 1965 with a fully documented, Wham-O sponsored, citywide Frisbee golf event.
-This highly publicized tournament included hula hoops as holes, with published rules, hole lengths, pars, and prizes; an event in which Walter Frederick Morrison, Frisbee inventor, attended.
+In 1961, George Sappenfield, a recreation leader and then recreation supervisor for the City of Newport Beach, California, formulated and began organizing Frisbee golf for children at nine of the city’s playgrounds he supervised.
+This culminated in 1965 with a fully documented, Wham-O-sponsored, citywide frisbee golf event.
+This highly publicized tournament included hula hoops as holes, with published rules, hole lengths, pars, and prizes; it was an event in which Walter Frederick Morrison, the Frisbee inventor, attended.

 john_and_jim_palmeri (2)